Healthy Italian Cooking at Home

 The flesh discolors quickly after being cut, so it should be used right away.
 If needed, cut slices can be lightly sprinkled with lemon juice to help prevent browning.
 Also, slice eggplant with a stainless steel knife to avoid blackening.
 Carbon steel knives will cause discoloration, as does cooking eggplant in an aluminum pan.

-Orzo-stuffed eggplant
+Orzo-stuffed Eggplant

 Ingredients: